matiskay/html-similarity/README.md

 # HTML Similarity Tools

-This package provides a set of functions to measure the similarity of two html pages.
+This package provides a set of functions to measure the similarity web pages.

 ## Recomendations for joint similarity